Organisation Structure - The Board

 Bob Baker became PLA chief harbour master in May 2016.

-Ian Moncrieff joined the PLA board as non-executive director on 1 January 2015.
-Ian Moncrieff was chief executive of the UK Hydrographic Office (UKHO) from 2011 to the end of January 2015, having been with the UKHO in a variety of roles, including UK National Hydrographer as a Rear Admiral since 2006.
+Ian joined the PLA board as non-executive director and Marine Member on 1 January 2015.
+He was formerly Chief Executive of the UK Hydrographic Office (UKHO) from 2011 - 2015, having been with the UKHO in a variety of roles, including UK National Hydrographer as a Rear Admiral since 2006.

-Was appointed as a non executive member of the Port of London Authority board in March 2012, where he is chairman of the audit committee.
+Tony was appointed as a non-executive member of the Port of London Authority board in March 2012, where he is Deputy Chairman and chair of the Audit Committee.

 A chartered accountant, Tony qualified with Coopers & Lybrand before joining Marks & Spencer in 1992, where he held a number of senior finance positions.
-He was the group’s director of investor relations from 2000 before taking up the position of director of finance, the deputy to the group finance director, in 2005.
-He joined Drax Group plc in 2008 as group finance director, before taking up his current role as chief financial officer of Laird PLC in July 2015.
+He was the group’s Director of Investor Relations from 2000 before taking up the position of Director of Finance, the deputy to the Group Finance Director, in 2005.
+In 2008, Tony joined Drax Group plc, the UK listed electricity business, as Group Finance Director, also responsible for communications.
+Tony left Drax in 2015 and joined Laird plc, the UK listed technology group, as Chief Financial Officer.
+Tony was appointed the Chief Executive Officer of Laird plc in September 2016, a position he currently holds.

 Annette Malm Justad

 Annette Malm Justad joined the PLA as a non-executive director on 1 June 2014.
-Annette has over 30 years’ experience in industry and shipping, working for companies including Yara International ASA, Norgas Carriers/IM Skaugen ASA, and Norsk Hydro ASA.
-From 2006 to 2010, she was of CEO of Eitzen Maritime Services ASA, an international ship supply company.
+Annette has over 30 years’ experience in industry and shipping, working for companies including Yara International, Norgas Carriers/IM, Skaugen ASA and Norsk Hydro ASA.
+From 2006 to 2010, she was CEO of Eitzen Maritime Services, an international ship supply company.

-Annette is currently chairman of the American Shipping Company ASA and Store Norske Kulkompani AS.
-She is also a member of the boards of Awilco LNG ASA, Small Turbine Partners AS and Pleat AS.
-Annette holds a Masters degree in Technology Management from MIT/Norwegian University of Science and Technology (NTNU) and an MSc in Chemical Engineering from NTNU.
+Annette is currently partner at Recore, a specialist restructuring management firm, chairman of Norwegian listed American Shipping Company ASA and Store Norske Kulkompani AS.
+She is also a member of the boards of Awilco LNG ASA, Norske Skog ASA and Småkraft AS.

-Helen is a board member of global trade association Interferry, the UK Chamber of Shipping and The Standard P&I Club.
+Helen is also a board member of the UK Chamber of Shipping, the Standard P&I Club and of Carnival Corporation & plc, the largest leisure travel company in the world.
 She was vice-president and president of the UK Chamber of Shipping from 2011 to 2013.

 Darren was appointed a non executive member of the Port of London Authority board on 1 December 2016.